-From rice to buckwheat to quinoa and millet, there is a wide variety of whole grains—but these three are the most touted for feeding your microbiota.
+From rice to buckwheat to quinoa and millet, there are a wide variety of whole grains—but these three are the most touted for feeding your microbiota.

 Whole grain oats.

 A small study in Utah recently found that mice who consumed whole grain oat flour for eight weeks had significantly different microbiota than those who ate refined oat flour.
 The mice consuming the whole grain oat flour had twice as many Lactobacillaceae (a beneficial gut bacteria).
 This group also optimized their insulin sensitivity and blood pressure levels.
-Oatmeal is also known for helping regulate your cholesterol.
+Oatmeal is also known to helping regulate your cholesterol1.

-Since buckwheat is high in magnesium and fiber, it provides many benefits to both your digestive health and overall well being.
-A study that took place in Spain in 2003 found that the group that was fed buckwheat emerged with a lower body weight and more beneficial bacteria - which in turn led to them feeling generally healthier and more energized.
+Since buckwheat is high in magnesium and fiber, it provides many benefits to both your digestive health and overall wellbeing.
+A study that took place in Spain in 2003 found that the group that was fed buckwheat emerged with a lower body weight and more beneficial bacteria—which in turn led to them feeling generally healthier and more energized2.
 Naturally gluten free, you can cook buckwheat by boiling or steaming it and mixing with vegetable options like asparagus, mushrooms, or rosemary.

 Maize is the Native American term for corn.
 Since many American households eat processed corn products, the corn we consume is far often less nutritious compared to Native American maize.
 However, high-quality non-GMO corn products can provide fiber, B vitamins, and 10 times more vitamin A than other grains.
-A study published in the British Journal of Nutrition found that participants who ate whole grain maize cerealfor 21 days saw a significant increase in their levels of bifidobacteria.
-To buy the unprocessed kind, make sure to look for products with the Whole Grain Council seal that are not listed as “de-germed” or “instant.”
+A study published in the British Journal of Nutrition found that participants who ate whole grain maize cereal for 21 days saw a significant increase in their levels of bifidobacteria3.
+To buy the unprocessed kind, make sure to look for products with the Whole Grains Council seal that are not listed as “de-germed” or “instant.”

 Bottom line, there are so many reasons our ancestors were eating whole grains.
 As one of Mother Nature’s healthiest food options for humans, eating this superfood can help you feel your best.
 So, next time you’re at the store, grab a new whole grain that you haven’t tried before.